leigh-ols/wp-culture24/README.md

 Clone or extract the files to wp-content/plugins/wp-culture24

+Run "$ composer install" from the plugin directory.

+If using a theme other than 'DefaultTheme' copy it into the Themes/ directory.

 Enable the plugin via the admin control panel

 Enter your API key via the wp-admin/culture24/settings page